This easy paper plate craft has a lion’s face on one side and a lamb’s face on the other. Kids can use it to predict the

 Remember the old saying “In like a lion, out like a lamb”?
-Well, we’ve turned that classic idiom into an easy spring craft for kids to make to predict the weather this March.
+Well, we’ve turned that classic idiom into an easy spring craft for kids to make to predict the weather for the month of March.

 They giggled and looked at me like I was crazy.
 They’d never heard that expression before!